-The 2022 Mount Desert Island Marathon – ME
+The 2022 Mount Desert Island Marathon: Secrets of the Dawn Land

 Start Location: Bar Harbor, ME